m50d/m50d.github.com/_posts/2015-11-16-my-five-years.md

 and the like.
 So you should get your money's (well, time's) worth, and take advantage of the full power of Scala.
-I'd point to things like [treelog](http://typelevel.org/blog/2013/10/18/treelog.html) and [doobie](https://www.youtube.com/watch?v=M5MF6M7FHPo) that simply couldn't be implemented in any other mainstream language except Haskell[3]
+I'd point to things like [treelog](http://typelevel.org/blog/2013/10/18/treelog.html) and [doobie](https://www.youtube.com/watch?v=M5MF6M7FHPo) that simply couldn't be implemented in any other mainstream language except Haskell[3].
+If you really want to blow your mind,

 ## Pair-programming and code reviews